Economics Statistical Services (ESS)

 - To find data, some sources that may be of interest are Data Planet, Social Explorer, Global Insight, Wharton Research Data Service (WRDS), World Development Indicators, World Values Survey, ICPSR, Census data (IPUMS) (for more see here).

-Online Introduction to Data Analysis using Stata.
+Video Guides to Data Analysis using Stata

 Index/Do-file – The videos below follow this do-file, browse through the do-file until you find the a section of interest, then open the corresponding video according to the line number where the code is.